The Benefits of Facilities Management in Schools and Education

 - Manage work orders and work requests

-- Create Purchase Orders for new supplies
+- Create purchase orders for new supplies

 - Improve vendor payment and contractor management

-- Enable preventative maintenance
+- Enable maintenance planning and scheduling

 - Support DfE compliance

-Providing regular monitoring, cleaning, sanitation, and repairs prolong the life of buildings and reduce the need for replacing equipment.
+Providing regular monitoring, cleaning, sanitation, and repairs can prolong the life of buildings and reduce the need for replacing equipment.
 Facilities management software allows users to stay on top of annual maintenance responsibilities.

-Planned preventative maintenance (PPM) helps staff working in education to take a proactive approach to school facilities management.
+Planned preventative maintenance helps staff working in education to take a proactive approach to school facilities management.
 Preventative maintenance increases efficiency, saves costs, and assists with managing risks to school safety and security.

 Facility scheduling enables staff to reserve rooms and resources with ease.
 It also reduces the risk of double-booking.
-Scheduling can also increase the number of curricular and extra-curricular activities, leading to improved outcomes for pupils.
+Scheduling can increase the number of curricular and extra-curricular activities, leading to improved outcomes for pupils.

 Facilities management software for schools offers opportunities to rent out facilities to the community.
 Stakeholder communication is also improved with the software, leading to increased revenue and improved reputation.